-Equity Monday: India’s digital economy attracts ample attention, three funding rounds, and earnings season – TechCrunch
+Equity Monday: India’s digital economy attracts ample attention, three funding rounds and earnings season – TechCrunch

 - Finally, US tech’s response to the Hong Kong “security” law that isn’t.

 Up ahead we have a fascinating earnings season, one that the media doesn’t expect to go very well.
 Stocks were up as we wrote the show, so it appears that Wall Street is more bullish than worried.
 We’ll see.
 Netflix reports later this week.
-Then, next week, we really get underway with Snap, IBM, Microsoft, and others.
+Then, next week, we really get underway with Snap, IBM, Microsoft and others.

 Wrapping, this earnings season is a big deal.
 Lots of tech investors are betting that an accelerated digital transformation is going to push most tech shops into a growth curve that makes their equity attractive, even at elevated prices.
 Quite a lot of capital has been sunk in this idea.
 We’ll see what happens when the numbers come in.

 Equity drops every Monday at 7:00 a.m.
-PT and Friday at 6:00 a.m.
-PT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.
+PDT and Friday at 6:00 a.m.
+PDT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.